Tax reporting for Flexible Cash Funds

 - To 'Income from title transfer of financial instruments, income received from marketing of derivatives subject to tax relief (11)'

-Revolut does not provide tax or financial advice.
-Information in this FAQ should not be relied on as tax or financial advice.
+Revolut doesn't provide tax or financial advice.
+Information in this article should not be relied on as tax or financial advice.